flomesh-io/ztm/README.md

 * Network connectivity across Internet gateways and firewalls
 * TLS-encrypted communication channels
 * Certificate-based authentication and access control
+* Decentralized application publishing and deployment
-* Service discovery and load balancing
+* Decentralized file discovery and data sharing

 ZTM can be used in various settings ranging from a ***2-node personal network connecting one's home and workplace*** to a ***10,000-node enterprise network connecting offices and branches across the globe***.
 Examples of applications that can leverage ZTM are:

 * Remote access your home computer from anywhere in the world
 * Share documents, pictures and videos within a group of people without the need of a big-tech social networking platform
-* Private and secure P2P chat or voice/video conferencing without the fear of eavesdropping
+* Private and secure P2P data transfer without the fear of eavesdropping

 ## Features